-Serbia: Chinese loan for TPP Kostolac B power plant and mine, state aid and financial agreements15.
-June 2015. / News Serbia Energy
+Serbia: Chinese loan for TPP Kostolac B power plant and mine, state aid and financial agreements, News Serbia Energy

 The Kostolac B lignite power plant is currently undergoing environmental improvements, to be followed by the construction of an additional new unit, Kostolac B3 and expansion of the captive mine at Drmno.
 This process consists of two phases which are both being financed by the China Exim Bank.
 The report of CEE Bankwatch reveals details of the project.